FatsackFails/fatsackfails/src/site/posts/ganymede-games-rpg-survey.md

 * Four out of five players believed that compelling characters are very important
 * Most preferred platforms were PC at 53%, Playstation at 18%, Switch at 17%, and Xbox at 4%

+For me seeing the results was very interesting.
+It's great to see some of my favorite games like Fallout 2 get included in the top turn-based RPGs.
+It also makes me REALLY want to check out Divinity Original Sin 2.
+There's still a huge demand for single player RPG experiences that respect your time, have meaningful choices and mechanics, and are PC focused first.
+Looking forward to seeing what Xenotheria has to offer in this respect.

 The entire survey results, including features, preferences and other details can be found on [Ganymede's website](https://www.ganymede.games/).
 They've also started a second wave of this survey, which means you can participate as well!